Beyond submerged landscapes - defining human response to postglacial sea-level rise and climate change

 Introduction

-The landscapes that extended for millions of square kilometres offshore of the world’s coastlines due to low sea-level during the last glaciation and were then drowned by sea-level rise, are known to preserve valuable archives of landscapes, palaeoclimatic change and stratified archaeological remains.
-This has the potential to transform understanding of human history in this period of dramatic change.
+The landscapes that extended for millions of square kilometres offshore of the world’s coastlines due to low sea-level during the last glaciation and were then drowned by sea-level rise, are known to preserve valuable archives of landscapes, palaeoclimatic change, and stratified archaeological remains.
+These landscapes have the potential to transform understanding of human history in this period of dramatic change.

 Challenges

-The absence of archaeological sites across much of this vast area prevents realization of this potential.
+The absence of archaeological sites across much of this vast area prevents the realization of this potential.

 Project Overview